Building an 8" pier for smaller telescopes

 To make the process a little easier, Dan's Pier Top Plates will offer a pre-sewn Dacron envelope kit with reinforcing tape that can be slid over the entire finished cover.
 The envelope wraps around the bottom and is glued and then shrunk all at once.

 Yes.
-Motel o'Scope is a kit and you can try whatever you'd like!
+Motel o'Scope is a diy project and you can try whatever you'd like!
 However, don't use Duct tape or any other kind of plastic tape.
 It doesn't resist UV and it's too flexible.
 Don't use styrofoam since it isn't very rigid.
 If you can't get foil-faced rigid foam board, you might consider a dense rigid commercial foam board and glue aluminum foil to it using contact cement.

 In 2015 we made changes to how we sell Motel o'Scope.